samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You can also cause the effects below.

-***Fissures.*** A total of 1d6 fissures open in the spell’s area at the end of the turn you cast it.
-You choose the fissures’ locations, which can’t be under structures.
-Each fissure is 1d10 × 10 feet deep and 10 feet wide, and it extends from one edge of the spell’s area to another edge.
+***Fissures.*** A total of 1d6 fissures open in the spell's area at the end of the turn you cast it.
+You choose the fissures' locations, which can't be under structures.
+Each fissure is 1d10 × 10 feet deep and 10 feet wide, and it extends from one edge of the spell's area to another edge.
 A creature in the same space as a fissure must succeed on a Dexterity saving throw or fall in.
-A creature that successfully saves moves with the fissure’s edge as it opens.
+A creature that successfully saves moves with the fissure's edge as it opens.

 ***Structures.*** The tremor deals 50 Bludgeoning damage to any structure in contact with the ground in the area when you cast the spell and at the end of each of your turns until the spell ends.
 If a structure drops to 0 Hit Points, it collapses.

-A creature within a distance from a collapsing structure equal to half the structure’s height makes a Dexterity saving throw.
+A creature within a distance from a collapsing structure equal to half the structure's height makes a Dexterity saving throw.
 On a failed save, the creature takes 12d6 Bludgeoning damage, has the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition, and is buried in the rubble, requiring a DC 20 Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) check as an action to escape.
 On a successful save, the creature takes half as much damage only.

 ---